JosephAparicio/homepage/README.md

 # 🏠 Personal Homepage

 Welcome to my personal homepage!
 This project is a simple and elegant website created to showcase my web development journey and personal profile.
-It's built using HTML and CSS, with a focus on clean design and responsive layout.
+It's built using HTML,CSS and JavaScript, with a focus on clean design and smooth user experience.

 ## 🌟 Features